mattcone/markdown-guide/_extended-syntax/availability.md

 ### Lightweight Markup Languages

 There are several lightweight markup languages that are *supersets* of Markdown.
-They include Gruber's basic syntax and build upon it by adding additional elements like tables, code blocks, syntax highlighting, URL auto-linking, and footnotes.
+They include basic syntax and build upon it by adding additional elements like tables, code blocks, syntax highlighting, URL auto-linking, and footnotes.
 Many of the most popular Markdown applications use one of the following lightweight markup languages:

 - [CommonMark](https://commonmark.org)
 - [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/)